 Notice of Redemption.
-If DTC or its nominee is the registered owner of any Series 2013A Bond to be redeemed, notice of redemption will be given to DTC or its nominee as the registered owner of such Series 2013A Bond.
-Any failure on the part of DTC or failure on the part of a nominee of a Beneficial Owner (having received notice from a DTC Participant or otherwise) to notify the Beneficial Owner of any Series 2013A Bond to be redeemed shall not affect the validity of the redemption of such Series 2013A Bond.
+If DTC or its nominee is the registered owner of any Series 2014A Bond to be redeemed, notice of redemption will be given to DTC or its nominee as the registered owner of such Series 2014A Bond.
+Any failure on the part of DTC or failure on the part of a nominee of a Beneficial Owner (having received notice from a DTC Participant or otherwise) to notify the Beneficial Owner of any Series 2014A Bond to be redeemed shall not affect the validity of the redemption of such Series 2014A Bond.

-Notice of redemption shall be given by mail not less than thirty (30) days nor more than sixty (60) days prior to the date fixed for redemption, to the respective registered owners of any Series 2013A Bonds designated for redemption at their addresses appearing on the bond registration books of the State Treasurer.
-Each notice of redemption shall state the date fixed for redemption, the place or places of redemption, and, as further described in the following paragraph, if such funds are not then held by the State Treasurer, that such redemption will be cancelled if the funds are not held by the State Treasurer on the date fixed for redemption, the maturities, and, if less than all of any such maturity, the distinctive numbers of the Series 2013A Bonds of such maturity, to be redeemed and, in the case of Series 2013A Bonds to be redeemed in part only, the respective portions of the principal amount thereof to be redeemed, and shall also state that on said date there will become due and payable on each of said Series 2013A Bonds the principal thereof or of said specified portion of the principal thereof, in the case of a Series 2013A Bond to be redeemed in part only, together with interest accrued thereon to the date fixed for redemption, and that from and after such date interest thereon shall cease to accrue, and shall require that such Series 2013A Bonds be then surrendered.
+Notice of redemption shall be given by mail not less than thirty (30) days nor more than sixty (60) days prior to the date fixed for redemption, to the respective registered owners of any Series 2014A Bonds designated for redemption at their addresses appearing on the bond registration books of the State Treasurer.
+Each notice of redemption shall state the date fixed for redemption, the place or places of redemption, and, as further described in the following paragraph, if such funds are not then held by the State Treasurer, that such redemption will be cancelled if the funds are not held by the State Treasurer on the date fixed for redemption, the maturities, and, if less than all of any such maturity, the distinctive numbers of the Series 2014A Bonds of such maturity, to be redeemed and, in the case of Series 2014A Bonds to be redeemed in part only, the respective portions of the principal amount thereof to be redeemed, and shall also state that on said date there will become due and payable on each of said Series 2014A Bonds to be redeemed in part only, together with interest accrued thereon to the date fixed for redemption, and that from and after such date interest thereon shall cease to accrue, and shall require that such Series 2014A Bonds be then surrendered.

-With respect to any notice of optional redemption of Series 2013A Bonds, such notice may state that such redemption shall be conditional upon the receipt by the State Treasurer on or prior to the date fixed for such redemption of moneys sufficient to pay the principal of, premium, if any, and interest on such Series 2013A Bonds to be redeemed and that, if such moneys shall not have been so received, said notice shall be of no force and effect and the State Treasurer shall not be required to redeem such Series 2013A Bonds.
+With respect to any notice of optional redemption of Series 2014A Bonds, such notice may state that such redemption shall be conditional upon the receipt by the State Treasurer on or prior to the date fixed for such redemption of moneys sufficient to pay the principal of, premium, if any, and interest on such Series 2014A Bonds to be redeemed and that, if such moneys shall not have been so received, said notice shall be of no force and effect and the State Treasurer shall not be required to redeem such Series 2014A Bonds.
 In the event that such notice of redemption contains such a condition and such moneys are not so received, the redemption shall not be made, and the State Treasurer shall within a reasonable time thereafter give notice, in the manner in which the notice of redemption was given, that such moneys were not so received.

 Notice of redemption of Bonds shall be given by the State Treasurer for and on behalf of the Board.
-Any failure of the State Treasurer to mail notice of redemption of any Series 2013A Bond to any Bondholder or any defect in such notice shall not affect the validity of the proceedings for redemption of any other Series 2013A Bond.
+Any failure of the State Treasurer to mail notice of redemption of any Series 2014A Bond to any Bondholder or any defect in such notice shall not affect the validity of the proceedings for redemption of any other Series 2014A Bond.